 Tendonitis is a condition that occurs when a tendon that connects bone to muscle is injured, overused, or used improperly.
 The result is inflammation, pain and sometimes swelling.
 In the case of an injury where the tendon is stressed to otherwise injured, soft tissue around the area may also become involved.
 Each year more than 4 million people in the U.S. seek medical treatment for symptoms of tendonitis.

 Common types of tendonitis include runner’s knee, tennis elbow, and pitcher’s shoulder.
+The tennis elbow happens when you swing head racquets too fast and hard.
 However, other tendons in the body can also experience tendonitis symptoms.
 The Achilles tendon, ankle, wrist, and even fingers can all become inflamed from the condition.

 Often a primary care physician diagnoses the injury, but once there is a definitive diagnosis, the best treatment is one that is natural and holistic.
 Chiropractic care is an outstanding choice for treatment.